Italian Black Summer Truffles

 Applications

-Rattlesnake Shelling beans are often classified as a "dry bean" because they are most often used, once dried, as a chili and casserole bean.
-The beans can be utilized fresh, though, for many different culinary purposes.
-They can be blanched or sauteed whole and eaten like a green bean.
-Shelled beans can become the signature ingredient soups, tacos and salads.
-They can also serve as an accompaniment to grilled fish and meats.
-Complimentary ingredients include other Shelling beans such as Cannelini and Black Turtle beans, garlic, shallots, herbs such as thyme, cilantro and arugula, fresh and aged cheeses, eggs, butter, olive oil, pork, lamb and seafood such as prawns and crab.
+Rattlesnake shelling beans are often classified as a "dry bean" because they are most often used in their dried form.
+The beans can be utilized fresh though for many different culinary purposes.
+When very young they can be blanched or sautéed whole and eaten like a green bean.
+Beans with more mature pods can be shelled fresh and used as you would a dry bean.
+Shelled beans can be simmered, sautéed, steamed, fried and baked.
+Rattlesnake beans make an excellent addition to soups, chili, casseroles, tacos and salads.
+Shelled beans can also be canned, frozen or dried and saved for future use.
+Complimentary ingredients include other shelling beans such as calypso and cranberry beans, garlic, shallots, herbs such as thyme, cilantro and arugula, fresh and aged cheeses, eggs, butter, olive oil, bacon, lamb and seafood such as prawns and crab.
+To store keep fresh unshelled beans refrigerated using within a week.
+Once shelled fresh undried beans will keep for a few days in refrigeration.

 Geography/History